 Bushnell AR Optics FFP Illuminated BTR-1 BDC Reticle AR-223 Riflescope

 It is true that it is a limited capacity scope, but it is highly useful to use in low or dark light conditions with its BTR-1 First Focal Plane reticle illumination.
 Besides that, it does the job accurately as per its capability.
 The scope is found to give precise holdovers for aiming the target at a 500 yard distance.
 Another excellent feature of the scope is its Power Change Lever (PCL) which provides with quick power changes.
 The target turrets with .1 Mil click value is excellent for the hunters give pinpoint-accurate adjustments of the scope.
 The brightness is ensured in difficult light conditions with its fully multi-coated optics.
-The manufacturer also gave top importance to its built and came up with a durable aluminum alloy design.
+The manufacturer also gave top importance to its built and came up with a durable aluminium alloy design.
 It has a useful anodized finish which helps in the protection of the inside elements.
-It is extremely light in weight and comparatively comes with reasonable price as well.
+It is extremely light in weight and comparatively comes with a reasonable price as well.
 Anyone who needs an affordable rifle scope can have it confidently.

 Bushnell AR Optics Riflescope